onefrankguy/spare-me/README.md

 for Js13kGames.
 My version pawns off the adjacency rules as difficulty levels and ditches playing cards for thematic graphics.

+### Tchnology ###

+Spare Me uses a pseudo random number generator based on the one described in the paper, _A New Class of Invertible Mappings_, by Alexander Klimov and Adi Shamer.

 ### Graphics ###

 All the graphics for Spare Me, with the exception of the GitHub Octocat and